nivekcode/RxJS/operators/README.md

 ## Multicast
 - **publish** Shares a observable with its subscribers as soon as we call connect
 - **multicast** Shares an observable by providing the Subject.
-You can also provide a BehaviourSubject or a AsyncSubeject.
+You can also provide a BehaviourSubject or a AsyncSubject.
 - **share** Shares an observable with multiple subscribers

 ## Transformation